Frequently Asked Questions

 If you are not a member, you must produce proper ID and demonstrate firearm handling skills.

-If you do NOT own a firearm you MUST have someone with you in order to rent any firearm.
+If you do NOT own a firearm and bring it to the range, you MUST have someone with you in order to rent any firearm.

 If you plan on coming in alone to rent a firearm you MUST already own a firearm and bring it in with you to the range.